-In the $W + \ge 3$ jets sample, CDF finds 27 tagged jets in 21 events with a background expectation of $6.7 \pm 2.1$ tags.
-The power of the vertex-tag algorithm is such that only $1.9\pm0.4$ of these tags can be attributed to mistags (see Table XII).
-The six events with two tagged jets can be compared with four expected for the top + background hypothesis and $\leq 1$ for background alone.
-Furthermore, six of the vertex-tagged events also include a lepton tag.
+In the $W+\geq 3$ jets sample, CDF finds 27 tagged jets in 21 events, with a background expectation of $6.7\pm 2.1$ tags.
+The power of the vertex tag algorithm is such that only $1.9\pm 0.4$ of these tags can be attributed to mistags, see Table XII.
+The six events with two tagged jets can be compared with four expected for the top + background hypothesis, and $\leq 1$ for background alone.
+Furthermore, six of the vertex tagged events also include a lepton tag.
 This is in much better agreement with expectations for top + background (about four events) than with background alone (about one event).
-As further evidence of a b contribution to this sample, the propertime distribution for tagged jets is also found to be consistent with expectations from b jets (see the inset of Fig. 80).
-As we will show in Sec.
-VIII.E, the size of the excess is consistent with expectations from $t\bar{t}$ for a top mass in the neighborhood of 160 GeV/ $c^2$ .
+As further evidence of a b-contribution to this sample, the proper time distribution for tagged jets is also found to be consistent with expectations from b-jets, see the inset of Fig. 80.
+As we will show in Section VIII.E, the size of the excess is consistent with expectations from $t\bar{t}$ for a top mass in the neighborhood of 160 GeV/c.

-The Method-II background calculation in the W+1 jet sample is in good agreement with the data, and this provides a very important check of the reliability of the background estimation.
-We note that the Method-I background estimate in the W+1 jet sample yields 80 $\pm$ 10 tags, in clear disagreement with the observed 40 tags.
-In the W+2 jets sample, the Method-II background calculation is lower than the number of tags observed in the data.
-However, approximately 5 tags from $t\bar{t}$ are expected in this sample based on the excess of tags seen in the higher-jet-multiplicity samples.
-After accounting for these events, the background calculation in
+The Method II background calculation in the W+1 jet sample is in good agreement with the data, providing a very important check of the reliability of the background estimation.
+We note that the Method I background estimate in the W+1 jet sample yields $80\pm10$ tags, in clear disagreement with the observed 40 tags.
+In the W+2 jets sample, the Method II background calculation is lower than the number of tags observed in the data.
+However, approximately 5 tags from $t\bar{t}$ are expected in this sample based on the excess of tags seen in the higher jet multiplicity samples.
+After accounting for these events, the background calculation in the W+2 jet sample is then found to be in satisfactory agreement with the data.

 FIG. 80.
 Number of events before vertex tagging (circles), number of tags observed (triangles), and expected number of background tags (hatched) as a function of jet multiplicity.
-The inset shows the secondary-vertex proper-time distribution for the 27 tagged jets in the $W + \ge 3$ jets data (triangles) compared to the expectation for b-quark jets from $t\bar{t}$ decays.
-From the CDF collaboration (F. Abe et al., 1995a).
+The inset shows the secondary vertex proper time distribution for the 27 tagged jets in the $W+ \geq 3$ jets data (triangles) compared to the expectation for b-quark jets from $t\bar{t}$ decays.
+From the CDF collaboration, F. Abe et~al., 1995a.